Emily Kimbrough: Books adapted for television

 In 1950 The Girls, a short-lived television series based on her Our Hearts Were Young and Gay novel was telecast, with Mary Malone playing Kimbrough.

 In 1957 The Eve Arden Show, a television series based on Kimbrough's book It Gives Me Great Pleasure, aired for one season.

 Personal life

 In the book Floating Island, Kimbrough mentions that she had kept her "unmarried name professionally" and that she had daughters and grandchildren.

+In a piece for the New Yorker called “It’s the Hospitality”, she mentions that she has twin daughters.